Keto Tiramisu Pancakes

 Then fold in the whipped cream until well combined.

-To Assemble The Low Carb Tiramisu Pancakes
+To Assemble The Keto Tiramisu Pancakes

 Add a pancake onto a plate, brush some of the coffee over the top so that it soaks in.

-Top with a dollop of the Mascarpone cream.
+Top with a dollop of the mascarpone cream.

 Sprinkle a dusting of the cocoa powder.